FAQ

 How accurate are choice counts?

 Counts are cached for performance and update on each form submission.
-Use the Refresh counts button for a full recount if you suspect drift (e.g. after editing the linked spreadsheet directly).
+Use the Recount button for a full recount if you suspect drift (e.g. after editing the linked spreadsheet directly).

 What happens with concurrent submissions?